Set Sail and Dive on This Exquisitely Crafted Eco-Friendly Liveaboard

-Experienced divers who like to indulge between dives.
-Non-divers are welcome and can do several activities such as hiking to viewpoints with spectacular panoramas, kayaking, snorkelling, Stand Up Paddling, and massages.
+Experienced divers who like to relax between dives.
+Non-divers are also welcome and can partake in several activities such as hiking to viewpoints with spectacular panoramas, kayaking, snorkeling, stand-up paddleboard, and massage.

 Coral Explorers is a very different kind of dive experience - it’s a week where you can explore the world’s richest reefs and have them explained to you by world-famous coral reef science communicator Russell Kelley and Rachel Pears, Great Barrier Reef marine park manager.

-- Discover why Komodo is one of the world’s epicentre of biodiversity
+Discover why Komodo is one of the world’s epicenters of biodiversity

 Coral Reef Ecology

 Why are corals amazing?
 How do reefs “work” and why are they so important?

 Sex on the reef: Discover the secret cycles of reef creatures and how to be in the right place to see them

 Learn about the global and local threats to coral reef health including Crown of Thorns Starfish.